marcus-j-davies/node-red-barred/README.md

  You enrol scanners via a QR Code - which is generated via the Configuration Node.

+## To do

+ - Allow rich content in responses / items.
+ - Allow for deeper Object formatting.
+   Currently nested objects on the scanner, are not formatted

 ## Acknowledgements

 [Dynamic Dave - Node RED Community member](https://discourse.nodered.org/u/dynamicdave/summary) - For helping me test